Advice on eye drops for dry eyes if your contact lenses are uncomfortable.

 While you can carry a small bottle of lens solution around to lubricate your eyes by removing and then re-inserting your lenses whenever they feel dry, this doesn't always work.
 And that's where eye drops come in.

-Before rushing out to buy eye drops over the counter from a pharmacist, check for compatability with your contact lenses and existing contact lens solution.
+Before rushing out to buy eye drops for dry eyes over the counter from a pharmacist, check for compatability with your contact lenses and existing contact lens solution.
 Buying the same brand usually helps as the products are manufactured to work together.

 If you just have mild dry eye syndrome, then re-wetting drops may be enough.
 For others, eye drops, which are effectively fake tears, may be the only solution.